vishalv-spektra/Hybrid-Identity-with-Entra-ID/Labfiles/Lab04-Monitoring-and-Auditing.md

    ![](../media/sec-hybr-apr3-ex3-g3.png)

 1. Once the workspace validation has passed, select **Create**.
-Wait for the new workspace to be provisioned, this may take a few minutes.
+Wait for the new workspace to be provisioned; this may take a few minutes.

    ![](../media/sec-hybr-apr3-ex3-g4.png)